Dox Formation

 The Dox Formation, also known as the Dox Sandstone, is a Mesoproterozoic rock formation that outcrops in the eastern Grand Canyon, Coconino County, Arizona.
-The strata of the Dox Formation, except for some more resistant sandstone beds, are relatively susceptible to erosion and weathering.
-The lower member of the Dox Formation consists of silty-sandstone and sandstone, and some interbedded argillaceous beds, that form stair-stepped, cliff-slope topography.
-The bulk of the Dox Formation typically forms rounded and sloping hill topography that occupies an unusually broad section of the canyon.

-The Dox Formation comprises the bulk of the Unkar Group, the base section of the Grand Canyon Supergroup.
+The Dox Formation comprises the bulk of the Unkar Group, the older subdivision of the Grand Canyon Supergroup.
 The Unkar Group is about 1,600 to 2,200 m thick and composed of, in ascending order, the Bass Formation, Hakatai Shale, Shinumo Quartzite, Dox Formation, and Cardenas Basalt.
 The Unkar Group is overlain in ascending order by the Nankoweap Formation, about 113 to 150 m thick; the Chuar Group, about 1,900 m thick; and the Sixtymile Formation, about 60 m thick.
 The entire Grand Canyon Supergroup overlies deeply eroded granites, gneisses, pegmatites, and schists that comprise Vishnu Basement Rocks.